10 Things You Need to Know About Costa Rican Employment and Labor Laws [2025]

 1. Don’t skip the employment contract

-Verbal offers are only allowed for agricultural jobs and temporary work in Costa Rica.
+Verbal offers are only allowed for short-term agricultural jobs and temporary work in Costa Rica.
 You must accompany your job offer for full-time employees with a legally compliant, written employment contract that closely follows the Employment Bureau of the Ministry of Labor and Social Security’s regulations.
 You’ll need to send a copy to the ministry and the employee.
 Check out our Costa Rica job offer letter checklist to make sure your contract includes all requirements.

 2. Misclassifying employees leads to expensive penalties

-Misclassification of workers in Costa Rica can lead to expensive lawsuits and harsh penalties, as Uber found out in 2020 when they misclassified employees as contractors.
+Misclassification of workers in Costa Rica can lead to expensive lawsuits and harsh penalties, as Uber found out in 2020 when it misclassified employees as contractors.
 The court in San José ruled in March 2023 that Uber needed to pay retroactively for labor benefits.

 Getting the correct classification starts the employment relationship in a good place.
 The employees have agreed to an employment contract establishing their subordination and guaranteeing their entitled benefits and salary.
 A contractor provides services to a company for a limited period of time, completed on their own time.